mindspore-ai/mindspore/model_zoo/official/nlp/bert/README.md

 For squad task, training: schema file contains ["start_positions", "end_positions", "input_ids", "input_mask", "segment_ids"], evaluation: schema file contains ["input_ids", "input_mask", "segment_ids"].

-`numRows` is the only option which could be set by user, the others value must be set according to the dataset.
+`numRows` is the only option which could be set by user, other values must be set according to the dataset.

-For example, the dataset is cn-wiki-128, the schema file for pretraining as following:
+For example, the schema file of cn-wiki-128 dataset for pretraining shows as follows:
 {
     "datasetType": "TF",
     "numRows": 7680,